19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Hostage-taking

+[S 667/2010 wef 21/11/2010]
-Part xi — Offences included as serious offences

-with effect from 15th February 2011
+Part XI — Offences included as serious offences with effect from 15th February 2011

-[S 59/2011 wef 15/02/2011]
+Offences

+Description: The short description of offences in this Schedule is for ease of reference only.\*

 Employment of Foreign Manpower Act (Cap\.
 91A)